Fruit of the poisonous tree: Ireland

 In Ireland the only absolute prohibition on admitting illegally obtained evidence is where the evidence was knowingly obtained in breach of constitutional rights.
 Evidence obtained in breach of constitutional rights where this breach was inadvertent, or where it was illegal but not in breach of constitutional rights, may be admitted.

 Sweden

 The judicial system in Sweden follows a principle of fri bevisprövning, "free examination of evidence", where all sides may announce and use any and all evidence available, regardless of the source or how it was obtained.
-It is then up to the court to evaluate the evidence via the principle of fri bevisvärdering, "free evaluation of evidence".
+It is then up to the court to evaluate the evidence.
 If a crime was committed when acquiring the evidence, it may still be used in the trial and the accused party may still be tried later for the crime.
 At the same time, the court may take the crime into consideration when evaluating the value and impact of the evidence.

+Poland

+The judicial system in Poland does not prohibit illegally sourced evidence, unless the source of such evidence is an act of misconduct (referring to gross misconduct in such a case) committed by an entrusted public official such as a police officer, obtained through methods such as torture, a homicide, and unlawful imprisonment.